bhuiyan-chafi/onos-b5g-open/README.md

 - SDN-IP application to support interworking with traditional IP networks controlled by distributed routing protocols such as BGP.
 - IP-Optical use case demonstration.

+For the final official version please switch to `master` branch.

 ---

 ## About This Fork